zenoamaro/chip3/README.md

 It simulates a Von Neumann 8-bit CPU with a 3-bit instruction set, a 5-bit memory addressing scheme, and one register.

 Included is a workbench with inspectors to examine the state of the whole system down to clock cycle level, and supports time-travel to previous states aiding learning and debugging.
-The architecture is simple, declarative, and is separated between engine and inspector.
+The architecture is simple, declarative, and is separated between system and inspector.
 The code itself is as simple as possible, and is laid out in a purely functional fashion.

 [Try the live demo](https://zenoamaro.github.io/chip3).